-Policies that cover complications of pregnancy only can be sold direct and handled over the phone and through the mail.
+Policies that cover complications of pregnancy only can be sold direct, handled over the phone, and through the mail.
 If you want coverage for normal pregnancy, that is a worksite only product.
 A local agent in the MN area would need to visit your office to set up your employer account and take your application.

-We maintain a network of agents located in both the Twin Cities and Greater Minnesota areas including: Minneapolis, Saint Paul, Rochester, Duluth, Bloomington, Brooklyn Park, Plymouth, Saint Cloud, Eagan, Woodbury, Maple Grove, Coon Rapids, Eden Prairie, Burnsville, Apple Valley, Blaine and Lakeville.
+We maintain a network of agents located in both the Twin Cities and Greater Minnesota areas: Minneapolis, Saint Paul, Rochester, Duluth, Bloomington, Brooklyn Park, Plymouth, Saint Cloud, Eagan, Woodbury, Maple Grove, Coon Rapids, Eden Prairie, Burnsville, Apple Valley, Blaine and Lakeville.